Skip to main content

 • Only needed if your app has on-chain transaction metrics

-• Must match the exact label in /src/data/app-stats.json
+• Must match the exact label in /src/data/tx-stats.json

 • See Transaction Rankings Guide for details on getting your app tracked